CoderJeffrey/T5-API/README.md

 # Overview 📑
-A Module can be implemented to
+A Module can be implemented to generate paraphrased text (based on T5) from all the text files in a specified directory.
- 1. get paraphrased text

 ## Getting Started